mitsuhiko/lucumr/2022/1/30/unsafe-rust.rst

 mentioned that creating “safe things” that don't uphold the guarantees of that safe thing is not allowed, even in unsafe code?
 We're in fact having exactly this happen in our code.
-For instance ``(*role).name`` creates a `&mut str` behind the scenes which is illegal, even if we can't observe it because the memory where it points to is not initialized.
+For instance ``(*role).name`` creates a `&mut &'static str` behind the scenes which is illegal, even if we can't observe it because the memory where it points to is not initialized.

 So now we have two new problems: we know that `&mut X` is not allowed, but `*mut X` is.
 How do we get this?
 Ironically until Rust 1.51 it was